The Hunger Games: Catching Fire: Pre-production

 Lionsgate announced that a film adaptation of Catching Fire would be released as The Hunger Games: Catching Fire on November 22, 2013, as a sequel to the film adaptation of The Hunger Games, with principal photography to take place in September 2012.
 Simon Beaufoy was hired to write the script for the film and wrote two drafts before leaving after Gary Ross, director of The Hunger Games decided not to direct the sequel.
 The shooting timeframe was co-ordinated between Lionsgate and 20th Century Fox, in order to allow time for Jennifer Lawrence to shoot X-Men: Days of Future Past, the sequel to Fox's X-Men: First Class, in January 2013.

 On April 10, 2012, it was announced that Gary Ross, director of The Hunger Games, would not return due to a 'tight' and 'fitted' schedule.
 Ross cited the lack of time he had for directing and writing the film in the three and a half months after the release of the first film as the reason for leaving the franchise, hence his decision to move on to direct Free State of Jones.
 Bennett Miller, Joe Cornish, Francis Lawrence and Juan Antonio Bayona were all being considered to direct the new film.
 On April 19, 2012, it was announced that Francis Lawrence was offered the director position for the film.
 Lionsgate officially announced Francis Lawrence as the director for Catching Fire on May 3, 2012.
 Two days later, it was reported that Michael Arndt (Toy Story 3, Little Miss Sunshine) was in talks to re-write the script for Catching Fire.
 On May 24, 2012, the film was renamed The Hunger Games: Catching Fire and Arndt was confirmed as the new writer of the script.
 Arndt was paid $400,000 a week for re-writing the script.
+Producer Nina Jacobson hired Scott Frank to rewrite the script when the film was weeks away from production.
+Jacobsen described the process of Frank's rewrite as “laying down new train track while conducting the moving train at the same time.”

 According to sources, the adaptation needed to be done filming by December 2012 to fit Jennifer Lawrence's schedule.
 When X-Men: Days of Future Past lost its original director and shooting for the film was delayed till April 2013, Jennifer Lawrence was no longer needed to be filming in January 2013 and the shooting timeframe for The Hunger Games: Catching Fire was extended to March (including several breaks due to the holidays and awards season).
 The film featured sequences filmed in the IMAX format.